Physiotherapy in Vineland for Upper Back and Neck

 Most patients leave the hospital the day after surgery and are safe to drive within a week or two.
 People generally get back to light work by four weeks and can do heavier work and sports within two to three months.

-Outpatient physiotherapy is usually prescribed only for patients who have extra pain or show significant muscle weakness and deconditioning.
+Outpatient physiotherapy is usually prescribed when patients have extra pain or show significant muscle weakness and deconditioning.

 What should I expect as I recover?

-Although the time required for recovery varies, you will probably only need to attend physiotherapy sessions for two to four weeks, and should expect full recovery to take up to three months.
+Although the time required for recovery varies, rehabilitation after laminectomy surgery is generally only needed for a short period of time.
+If you require outpatient physiotherapy, you will probably need to attend physiotherapy sessions at Vineland Physiotherapy for two to four weeks, and should expect full recovery to take up to three months.

-We then slowly add active treatments.
+We will then slowly add active treatments.
 These include exercises for improving heart and lung function.
 Walking, stationary cycling, and arm cycling are ideal cardiovascular exercises.
-Our physiotherapists also teach specific exercises to help tone and control the muscles that stabilize your neck and upper back.
+Our physiotherapists also teach specific exercises to help tone and control the muscles that stabilize the neck and upper back.

-We will also work with you on how to move and do activities.
+We will work with you on how to move and do activities.
 This form of treatment, called body mechanics, is used to help you develop new movement habits.
 This training helps you keep your neck in safe positions as you go about your work and daily activities.
-We'll teach you how to keep your neck safe while you lift and carry items and as you begin to do other heavier activities.
+At first, this may be as simple as helping you learn how to move safely and easily in and out of bed, how to get dressed and undressed, and how to do some of your routine activities.
+Then we'll teach you how to keep your neck safe while you lift and carry items and as you begin to do other heavier activities.

 As your condition improves, our physiotherapist will begin tailoring your program to help prepare you to go back to work.
 Some patients are not able to go back to a previous job that requires heavy and strenuous tasks.
-Our therapist may suggest changes in job tasks that enable you to go back to your previous job.
-We can also provide ideas for alternate forms of work.
+We may suggest changes in job tasks that enable you to go back to your previous job.
+Our physiotherapist can also provide ideas for alternate forms of work.
 You'll learn to do your tasks in ways that keep your neck safe and free of extra strain.

 Before your physiotherapy sessions end, our physiotherapist will teach you a number of ways to avoid future problems.